garrandall/popular-music-data/tracks/any-other-night-sharissa.md

 ---

-Any other night, you woulda been somewhere with your freinds Any other night, you'd a had things to do (ooh)
+Any other night, you woulda been somewhere with your freinds Any other night, you'd a had things to do (oh
 Any other night, I woulda been home alone, in my bed Any other night, I would wanna see you

 Boy you picked the wrong time, cause I got company
 Boy you picked the wrong time, yeah I got anotha n*gga layin up wit me Boy you picked the wrong time, and it coulda been you but your too busy Boy you picked the wrong time, whats a woman to do when shes feelin lonley

 Any other night, I'd a had to page you more than once Any other night, I'd a been waitin for your call (yeah) Any other night your too damn busy, for me
 And any other night, it woulda been good but not tonight

 Boy you picked the wrong time, cause I got company
 Boy you picked the wrong time, and it woulda been you with me Boy you picked the wrong time, layin in my bed, in my bed, in my bed Boy you picked the wrong time, but whats a shorty to do when shes feelin lonely

-Dont be surprised boy, you shoulda known that I, would not just keep on chaseing you around, I called you cause I wanted to see you but you said, you were too busy, so i found someone else
+Dont be surprised boy, you shoulda known that I, would not just keep on chaseing you around, I called you cause I wanted to see you but you said, you were too busy, so I found someone else

 Boy you picked the wrong time, boy you picked a fine time, to show up Boy you picked the wrong time, did you get my 2-way, you didnt answer your phone at home Boy you picked the wrong time, noooo, yeah..
 Boy you picked the wrong time, whats a girl to do..

 (Boy you picked the wrong time)
 Any other night, it woulda been coo to chill wit Ree (Boy you picked the wrong time)
 And Any other night, you coulda been makin love to me (Boy you picked the wrong time) But not tonight, its his night, its his night (Boy you picked the wrong time)
 And any other night, woulda been your night

 Boy you picked the wrong time..
 Boy you picked the wrong time..
-Boy you picked the wrong time....
+Boy you picked the wrong time...